Install¶

 See the OpenEXR/Imath 2.x to 3.x Porting Guide for details about differences from previous releases and how to address them.
 Also refer to the porting guide for details about changes to Imath.

-To build the documentation locally from the source headers and
+To build the website locally from the source headers and

 .rst